Transmission of salary statements at the end of the working relationship

 The transmission of statements must:

-• contain at least one extract of a salary or pension statement;
+- contain at least one salary or pension statement;

-• contain the extracts for different employees or retirees of the same debtor (employer);
+- contain the statements for different employees or retirees of the same debtor (employer);

-• contain initial extracts for salaries and pension contributions as well as annulling extracts.
+- contain initial salary and pension statements as well as annulling statements.

 Account statements must have a unique reference number per tax year and debtor.
 The time periods in the statements must correspond to the tax year.

-In the event that the beneficiary changes his country of residence during the year, it is necessary to create 2 separate statements.
+In the event that the beneficiary changes their country of residence during the year, it is necessary to create 2 separate statements.

 Who to contact